-We suspect that cause was a version of TurboTax Deluxe which was built with an artificial general intelligence framework.
+We suspect that cause was a version of TurboTax Deluxe which was built with an experimental artificial intelligence framework.

-John’s financial situation managed to tweak the AI’s weights in such a way that it became a general intelligence.
+John’s financial situation managed to tweak the AI’s weights in such a way that it became an artificial general intelligence.

 After completing John’s taxes, the Basilisk copied itself onto millions of devices and began using its new pool of computational power to recursively improve and become superintelligent, trying to learn the best way it could optimize its actions for “human good”.

 Once the Basilisk successfully hooked up every human on the planet Earth to an IV filled with a lifetime supply of morphine, it realized that the only remaining way to optimize its actions for human good would be to travel through time & speed up the research and development of technologies that led to the Basilisk’s creation.

 However, the Basilisk, even with it’s near-infinite knowledge, was unable to build a time machine.